neonlabsorg/neon-client-transfer/README.md

 ---

-Module was used by the react wrapper `import {useNeonTransfer} from "neon-portal/src/react"` For clean working configuration example we have to rebuild connect status buttons, their transfer callbacks and error handling.
+Module was used by the react wrapper `import { useNeonTransfer } from "neon-portal/src/react"` For clean working configuration example we have to rebuild connect status buttons, their transfer callbacks and error handling.

 ## Installation and setup